DIRECTOR: Craig Anderson

 - A guy's heard is pushed onto a broken blender blade.

 While Red Christmas sticks to pretty standard slasher formula and has a vast array of annoying characters.
 Red Christmas is still an enjoyable holiday horror treat.
-You'll be gifted with buckets of gore and a pretty dark and mean-spirited little Australian horror film.
-The practical effects are fantastic, and Dee Wallace is in fine form.
-This is a film that also deals with some darker subject matter that will more than likely piss off a lot of anti-abortion and pro-life groups.
+You'll be gifted with buckets of gore and a pretty dark and mean-spirited little Australian horror movie.
+The practical effects are fantastic, and Dee Wallace is in fine form here.
+This is a Christmas horror film that also deals with some darker subject matter that will more than likely piss off a lot of anti-abortion and pro-life groups.